Every Breath Matters: Addressing Unmet Needs in Respiratory Care

 Driving Scientific Research to Address Unmet Needs in Respiratory Diseases

-In asthma, we are combining different pathways that we believe could be effective and could increase efficacy, becoming more powerful together.
-For example, we are exploring an investigational novel nanobody VHH that combines targeting of IL-13 and TSLP, both key drivers of the underlying inflammation in respiratory diseases like asthma and COPD.
-A goal of our research is to determine if the combination of these targets could create better outcomes for patients than with one target alone.
+In asthma, we are combining different pathways that we believe could be effective and could increase efficacy, potentially becoming more powerful together.
+For example, we are investigating an asset that combines targeting of IL-13 and TSLP, both key drivers of the underlying inflammation in respiratory diseases like asthma and COPD.12 A goal of our research is to determine if the combination of these targets could create better outcomes for patients than with one target alone.

-We are also investigating the potential of an oral inhibitor of Bruton’s tyrosine kinase (BTKi).9 We are analyzing its ability to potentially intervene earlier in the diseases of asthma patients whose disease is not well controlled with standard of care treatments.
+We are also investigating the potential of an oral inhibitor of Bruton’s tyrosine kinase (BTKi).
+12 We are analyzing its ability to potentially lead to future reduction in symptoms and loss of asthma control events, which may result in reduction in exacerbations for patients with asthma.

 Igniting the Next Wave of Innovations